karasek2510/karasek2510/README.md

 ### Hi there 👋

 I'm Szymon Kasperek, cybersecurity student at the Warsaw University of Technology.
 I'm passionate about new technologies, but with an emphasis on security and privacy.
-Currently I'm focusing on developing my cybersecurity and programming skills through personal projects and TryHackMe.
 ## I'm learning and using:
 - Python
 - Java
 - Spring Boot
-- R
-- SQL
-## About me:
-- Security always first!
-- LaTeX > Word
-- F1 fan 🏎️